knhrvs/Meta-API-Playgorund/README.md

 # Update

 ```
-  *Only email and nickname are the one being fetch.
+  *Facebook : Only email and nickname are the one being fetch.
-  *Birthday, Age, and Gender are currently disapprove.
+  *I decided to add other api integration, probably union bank or lalamove.
 ```

 # Astro Starter Kit: Minimal